charmainelwy/catsdogs/README.md

 Pooling layers reduce the input sizes of an image by downsampling to reduce the number of parameters and computation in the network.
 This is done without losing key features and spatial structure information in the images.
 A pooling layer follows after each convolutional layer, which performs a MAX operation which means it selects the maximum value inside each 2 x 2 matrix since I chose *pool_size=(2,2)*.

-#### Dropout layer
-A dropout layer drops some of the neurons as a form of regularization to prevent overfitting.

 #### Flattening
 Finally, a flatten layer helps to pass output into a regular MLP.